plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.3 Circles

-A ***“Circle”*** is a container for organizing Rôles and Policies around a common Raison d’Être.
-The Rôles and Policies within a Circle make up its acting ***“Governance”***.
+A ***“Circle”*** is a container for organizing Rôles and Politiques around a common Raison d’Être.
+The Rôles and Politiques within a Circle make up its acting ***“Governance”***.
 No one may change a Circle's Governance except through its ***“Governance Process”***, described in Article 3.

 #### 1.3.1 Breaking Down Rôles

 Every Rôle is also a Circle internally.
-A Rôle's inner Circle can hold Rôles and Policies to break down and organize the work of that Rôle.
+A Rôle's inner Circle can hold Rôles and Politiques to break down and organize the work of that Rôle.
 This does not apply to the Rôles defined in Appendix A, which may not be further broken down.

 A Rôle and its inner Circle is considered a ***“Sub-Circle”*** of the broader Circle that holds the Rôle, while that broader Circle is its ***“Super-Circle”***.